JuliaLang/Pkg.jl/README.md

 ## Using the development version of Pkg.jl

 If you want to develop this package do the following steps:
-- Clone the repo anywhere.
+- Make a fork and then clone the repo locally on your computer
 - In line 2 of the `Project.toml` file (the line that begins with `uuid = ...`), modify the UUID, e.g. change the `44cf...` to `54cf...`.
 - Change the current directory to the Pkg repo you just cloned and start julia with `julia --project`.
 - `import Pkg` will now load the files in the cloned repo instead of the Pkg stdlib .